pratik28/GridDb-R/Markdown-Statistical analysis of GridDB data using R.md

 We can populate more containers like this.

-* QUERY data via SELECT - first check with a simple query
+*QUERY data via SELECT - first check with a simple query

 We will try to assess some economic parameters of the countries in the World.

 So, some of the data which contains health/medical will not be used, but we keep it for future use.
 Also, we will be using comparatively recent data from after 2010, and leave the data from 1960-2009.
 Another reason for leaving the historical data is that some older statistics/numbers for many countries are missing.

-    **(i) **Let's check the countries with the highest per capita income , the indicatorcode for which is **NY.GNP.PCAP.CD**.
+**(i)**  Now, let us check the countries with the highest per capita income, the indicatorcode for which is **NY.GNP.PCAP.CD**

     mysqlquery1 = "SELECT countryname, countrycode,  score2015 FROM GlobalHealthNutrition where indicatorcode=\\'NY.GNP.PCAP.CD\\'   LIMIT 10 "